Prompt cusps in hierarchical dark matter halos: Implications for annihilation boost: Results

 For comparison, we also show $\langle J_{\rm cusp}\rangle/\langle M_{\rm cusp}\rangle$---the mean cusp luminosity per unit cusp mass, which is host-mass independent and is primarily controlled by the cusp internal structure and the underlying microphysical inputs.
 We note that $\langle J_{\rm cusp}\rangle/\langle M_{\rm cusp}\rangle$ corresponds to the limiting case in which the annihilation luminosity is entirely generated by cusp-like material, i.e.\ as if all dark matter were converted into cusps with the same internal structure.
 It therefore provides a useful absolute reference scale and can be viewed as an upper-envelope benchmark for the $J_{\rm cusp,\,total}/M_{\rm host}$ curve, which is necessarily suppressed by the fact that only a fraction of the host mass is bound into surviving cusps in the hierarchical assembly.

-Figure~\ref{fig:B} summarizes our main result for the annihilation boost factor at $z=0$ when hierarchical substructure is included up to $\mathrm{sub}^4$-subhalos.
-The colored bands visualize two independent modeling ingredients for prompt cusps.
-First, the overall vertical placement of each band is controlled by the cusp-occupation fraction $f_{\rm cusp}$, i.e., the fraction of (sub)halos that host a surviving cusp.
-Second, the band width captures the additional uncertainty associated with cusps that originate from subhalos located outside the tidal truncation radius and are subsequently stripped: we bracket this effect by varying $f_{\rm surv,stripped}\in[0,1]$, where $f_{\rm surv,stripped}=0$ assumes complete destruction of stripped-region cusps, while $f_{\rm surv,stripped}=1$ assumes they survive and continue to contribute.
-For comparison, the dotted curve shows the standard subhalo-only prediction without prompt cusps, illustrating that prompt cusps can enhance the boost but remain modest for fiducial parameter choices.
+Figure~\ref{fig:Bhier} shows the resulting annihilation boost factor at $z=0$ for the converged hierarchical model, adopting the fiducial parameter choice $f_{\rm cusp}=1$ and $f_{\rm surv,stripped}=1$.
+Relative to the standard subhalo-only prediction (dotted curve), the inclusion of prompt cusps enhances the boost substantially.
+It also illustrates how the predicted annihilation boost changes as progressively deeper levels of hierarchical substructure are included.
+The sequence from $n=0$ to $n=4$ shows that the boost rapidly approaches a converged result once a few substructure levels are accounted for, indicating that the hierarchical expansion is well controlled.
+This figure therefore summarizes the main physical impact of prompt cusps in a fully hierarchical setting.

-Figure~\ref{fig:Bhier} illustrates how the predicted boost changes as progressively deeper levels of hierarchical substructure are included.
-The sequence from $n=0$ to $n=4$ shows that the hierarchy rapidly approaches a converged result once a few substructure levels are accounted for; i.e. the incremental impact of adding ever higher-order sub-substructure becomes small.
-For comparison, the dotted curve shows the no-cusp baseline evaluated at $n=4$.
+Figure~\ref{fig:Bz} shows the redshift evolution of the boost factor for the same fiducial model.
+At fixed host mass, the boost varies with redshift for several reasons.
+Firstly, the structural properties of halos evolve with redshift.
+Secondly, at earlier epochs there has been less time for hierarchical buildup, so the host contains a less developed population of nested substructure.
+Thirdly, substructures that have already formed have undergone less tidal processing, since they have had less time to be stripped or disrupted after accretion.
+In all cases, the inclusion of prompt cusps shifts the boost above the no-cusp baseline while preserving the overall mass dependence.

-Figure~\ref{fig:Bz} shows the redshift evolution of the boost factor.
-At fixed host mass, the boost varies with $z$ due to the changing halo structural properties and the shorter time available for hierarchical buildup and tidal processing at earlier epochs.
-In all cases, the prompt-cusp contribution (solid) shifts the boost above the no-cusp baseline (dotted), while preserving the overall mass trend.
-This figure therefore provides a compact summary of how both the subhalo hierarchy and prompt cusps jointly shape $B(M_{\rm host},z)$.
+Finally, we assess the sensitivity of our results to the modelling assumptions associated with prompt cusps.
+In Fig.~\ref{fig:B}, the colored bands indicate the range obtained by varying the cusp-occupation fraction $f_{\rm cusp}$ and the stripped-cusp contribution parameter $f_{\rm surv,stripped}$ around their fiducial values.
+The overall normalization of the boost is controlled by $f_{\rm cusp}$, while the band width reflects the additional uncertainty associated with cusps originating from stripped substructure.